RafalU98/PJATK-MHE/README.md

               2 2| | | | | | | | | |              2 2| |X|X| | | |X|X| |
                 0| | | | | | | | | |                0| | | | | | | | | |

+### TUTORIAL
+        To start the Program enter following:

+        1ST ARGUMENT = Function (b -> BruteForce, r -> Random-Solution, hd -> Hill Climb Deterministic, hr -> Hill Climb Randomized, tabu -> Tabu method
+        Or if you want all functions: all -> all algorithms

+        2ND ARGUMENT = Iterations as an Integer
+        3RD ARGUMENT = nonogram.json (Edit with your own Nonogram).
+You can also choose a sample: nonogram*.json, where * is a number from 1 to 3
+        4TH ARGUMENT = list of tabu size

+        5TH ARGUMENT = 1 if you want to see the time, that the function needed.
+0 if not 6TH ARGUMENT = 1 if you want to see the convergence curve of the function.
+0 if not 7TH ARGUMENT = 1 if you want to see the solution of the function.
+0 if not 8TH ARGUMENT = 1 if you want to see the quality or mistakes of the result.
+0 if not 9TH ARGUMENT = 1 if you want to see the total iterations of the function.
+0 if not 10TH ARGUMENT = 1 if you want to see how many times the quality got better.
+0 if not 11TH ARGUMENT = 1 if you want to see the solution nonogram. .
+0 if not

 ### Task 1 - Lab 03/10/2022
          Small introdction before starting the "real project"